Understanding Valuation Caps

 Why a Floor and Convertible Note Cap?

-One of the main reasons early stage companies use convertible notes to raise capital is that the company can obtain funding without establishing a specific valuation on the business (which is needed when selling equity directly).
-This is of particular benefit for early stage companies because it gives you the chance to mature the company before determining the enterprise value at which you will sell equity.
-This helps to reduce dilution and raise less money, giving you a shorter runway to focus on building your business and determining the company’s current value in the rapidly growing fintech industry.
+One of the main reasons early-stage companies use convertible notes to raise capital is that the company can obtain funding without establishing a specific valuation on the business (which is needed when selling equity directly).
+This is particularly beneficial for early-stage companies because it gives you the chance to mature the company before determining the enterprise value at which you will sell equity.
+This helps to reduce dilution and raise less money, giving you a shorter runway to focus on building your business and determining the company’s current value.

-A valuation cap is used in a convertible note to give the noteholders a “ceiling” value at which their investment will convert and, in turn, that gives them a “floor” in regards to their ownership.
-With a valuation cap, they know that their money will convert from loan to equity at or below a certain dollar per share price established by the maximum valuation of the issuing company.
+A valuation cap is used in a convertible note to give the noteholders a “ceiling” value at which their investment will convert, and, in turn, that gives them a “floor” in regard to their ownership.
+With a valuation cap, they know their money will convert from a loan to equity at or below a per-share price determined by the issuing company's maximum valuation.
 This ensures that the investors are protected and have the potential to receive a higher return on their investment, as the conversion price is limited by the valuation cap.

 Example of a Valuation Cap